 Scalding burn injuries associated with beverages, however, are not limited to drive-throughs alone.
 For in-restaurant driving, burn injuries can happen when a server spills hot liquid onto a seated customer.
 Furthermore, other lawsuits have been filed when a coffee pot or teapot at extremely high temperatures is left within reaching distance of an infant or child.
 A child can turn over that container and spill liquid on their skin and head, and these injuries can be devastating.
 This can include first-degree burns, second-degree burns, or even third-degree burns.
 Unfortunately, these often come with permanent scars and significant medical expenses.
 These are serious cases that need to be handled by an experienced and qualified personal injury attorney.

 Hurt?
 We Can Help

-Our firm is proud to have fought for justice on behalf of our client, and we will continue to represent those who have been hurt by the negligence of others, including big corporations.
-That’s what being “for the people” is all about.
+At Morgan & Morgan, our firm is proud to have fought for justice on behalf of our clients, and we will continue to represent those who have been hurt by the negligence of others, including big corporations.
+That’s what being “For the People” is all about.

 If you or someone you love was hurt by the negligence of a large company, our attorneys may be able to help you, too.
 Fill out our free, no-risk case evaluation form to learn more today.